Kruzk02/Blog/README.md

 # Blog

 ## Description
- - This project was originally a login and register and has been transformed into a blog project.
+ - Build a simple blog web app using spring and thymeleaf.